-Marketing Translation Is Different
+Marketing Translation Is Different Than Document Translation

 The process of translating marketing materials varies a bit from standard translation.
-This is because the translator needs to find a way to communicate the same business message in one or more different languages.
+This is because the translator needs to find a way to communicate the same business message in one or more languages.

 This is crucial to your brand, because what appeals to one audience won’t always appeal to another audience in a different country.
 And if your content offends the people who speak a particular language, your brand image will suffer as a result.